Hair Transplant Side Effects: What’s Normal and What’s Preventable

 Most side effects settle on their own within the first week or two.
 But there are a few signs that mean you should call your clinic without waiting.

-- Redness that is spreading beyond the surgery area
+Redness that is spreading beyond the surgery area

-- Swelling that is getting worse after day 5
+Swelling that is getting worse after day 5

-- Yellow or green discharge from the scalp
+Yellow or green discharge from the scalp

-- Fever above 101 degrees that does not come down
+Fever above 101 degrees that does not come down

-- Persistent pain that does not respond to prescribed medication
+Persistent pain that does not respond to prescribed medication

-- Pus formation anywhere on the scalp
+Pus formation anywhere on the scalp

 These situations are rare but when they do show up, acting quickly makes all the difference.
-Contact our medical team right away if you notice any of the above.
-Do not wait it out or try to manage it yourself at home.
+Contact our medical team right away if you notice any of the above — do not wait it out or try to manage it yourself at home.

 Consult the Experts — Visit Evoke Hair Clinic in Delhi NCR

+There is a big difference between a clinic that treats hair loss and one that actually understands it.
+At Evoke, nothing is recommended until they know what is actually causing your hair loss.
 That means a proper scalp scan and blood tests before any treatment is suggested.
 From there, everything including your recovery plan is built around what your results show, not what works for the average patient.

 No, it is not.
 Swelling usually peaks around day 2 or 3 and clears up within 4 to 5 days.
 Sleeping with your head elevated helps it go down faster.